-If you entered the country as a non-EU citizen with a researcher visa, as a highly qualified person or with a Blue Card in accordance with the Residence Act, then your partner will also benefit from the favourable conditions.
+If you entered the country as a non-EU citizen with a researcher visa, as a highly qualified person or with a EU Blue Card in accordance with the Residence Act, then your partner will also benefit from the favourable conditions.
 Spouses of researchers and highly qualified persons receive a residence permit and are allowed to work.

-- Information on these and other questions relations to work permits and entering the country can be found in the leaflet on Research stays in Germany (PDF, 2 MB) published by the Federal Office for Migration and Refugees.
+- Information on these and other questions relating to work permits and entering the country can be found on the website of the Federal Office for Migration and Refugees.

 - Information is also available from the Aliens’ Authority in your municipality.

-- You can also find more information on our website in the section Plan your stay > Work permit.
+- You can also find more information on our website in the section Plan your stay.

 As a rule, the first point of contact when looking for a job is the Federal Employment Agency in your town.
 Its staff will advise you in your search for employment and inform you of current vacancies and, if necessary, training opportunities.
 You can carry out job searches using the agency’s eService.

-You will also find information about job vacancies here: Finding a job
+You will also find information about job vacancies here: Find a job